Skip to content

 2. Observe the WSO2 Identity Server login page.
 Your custom authenticator should now appear as an available option for the user to select.

 3. Select your custom authenticator.
-Simultaneously, monitor your external authentication service to capture the incoming request from WSO2 Identity Server.
+Check your external authentication service for the incoming request from WSO2 Identity Server.
 This request will be in JSON format.

-4. Carefully examine the captured JSON request payload.
+4. Examine the captured JSON request payload.
 Verify that it matches the expected structure and includes necessary parameters like actionType, flowId, and the event object.
-The specific payload format will vary depending on the step where the authenticator is invoked.
+The specific payload format will vary depending on the step where WSO2 Identity Server invokes the authenticator.
 Refer to the Request from WSO2 Identity Server section for detailed information on request payload semantics and examples.

-5. For initial testing, consider having your external service return a simple, predefined response (e.g., a SUCCESS response).
+5. For initial testing, consider having your external service return a simple, predefined response (for example a SUCCESS response).
 This allows you to verify that WSO2 Identity Server receives and processes the response correctly.

 6. Once you've verified basic connectivity and response handling, test with a variety of responses: